Spinifex sericeus

 Contemporary Significance

-Today, Kōwhangatara is increasingly valued in both Māori and wider New Zealand society for its ecological importance and role in coastal protection.
+Today, Kōwhangatara (Spinifex sericeus) is increasingly valued in both Māori and wider New Zealand society for its ecological importance and role in coastal protection.
 Many community-led dune restoration projects prioritize this species, recognizing both its cultural and ecological significance in maintaining the health and resilience of New Zealand's coastlines.

 Landscaping Uses